CQTS/introduction-to-cubical/lectures/2--Paths-and-Identifications/2-3--Substitution-and-J.lagda.md

     fro-to x y p = J (λ z q → decode x z (encode x z q) ≡ q) (fro-to-refl x) p
 ```

-And one final application: disjoint unions.
-We didn't define a
+Next, disjoint unions.
+We didn't define a candidate ``≡⊎`` for the
-candidate ``≡⊎`` for the paths to be equal to back in Lecture 1-X as
+paths to be equal to back in Lecture 1-X as we did with the others,
-we did with the others, but it's not hard to guess what it should be.
+but it's not hard to guess what it should be.
+After all, the two sides
-After all, the two sides are supposed to be *disjoint*, so paths
+are supposed to be *disjoint*, so paths between ``inl``s should be
-between ``inl``s should be exactly paths in the left type, paths
+exactly paths in the left type, paths between ``inr``s should be
-between ``inr``s should be exactly paths in the right type, and there
+exactly paths in the right type, and there should be no paths at all
-should be no paths at all between ``inl``s and ``inr``s.
+between ``inl``s and ``inr``s.

 ```
 _≡⊎_ : {A B : Type} (x y : A ⊎ B) → Type